 As a tutor, I not only help students learn their material, but I also strive to help them build their self-confidence through learning, as well as improve their overall learning skills so they are better prepared for college.
 I have teaching and tutoring experience at the middle-school level in English Language Arts and math (including algebra and geometry), and have tutored at nearly all levels in English and writing.
 I believe that knowing how to write well is one the most beneficial, lifelong skills a student can develop, as it will give them an edge in just about any career they choose.
 I also have experience tutoring World History AP (WHAP).
 I have been a business marketing writer for nearly 20 years and hold a Bachelor of Journalism degree from the University of Texas at Austin.

-The University of Texas at Austin - Bachelors, Journalism
+Undergraduate Degree: The University of Texas at Austin - Bachelors, Journalism

 Elementary School Math

 I teach my students, but I learn from them as well, and what I learn helps to make me a better teacher.
 I think we are all teachers and learners, and the key to being successful at both is effective communication.
 I listen to my students when they tell me what they're struggling with, why they don't enjoy the subject matter, or simply what is bothering them that day, etc. And when I convey to them that the subject matter is indeed relevant, interesting, and useful, and that I genuinely care about them and want them to succeed, they are inspired to do well.